Globals

 Runs a function after each one of the tests in this file completes.
 If the function returns a promise or is a generator, Jest waits for that promise to resolve before continuing.

-(in milliseconds) for specifying how long to wait before aborting.
+Optionally, you can provide a timeout (in milliseconds) for specifying how long to wait before aborting.
 The default timeout is 5 seconds.

 This is often useful if you want to clean up some temporary state that is created by each test.